CPSSD/feedlark/README.md

 #### `./script`

-This is where we keep scripts/confs, related to the project.
+This is where we keep the scripts and configs related to the project.
+For example, the scripts to run the tests on all aspects of the project are here.

 #### `./server`